Rheumatoid arthritis: Alternative medicine

 In general, there is not enough evidence to support any complementary health approaches for RA, with safety concerns for some of them.
 Some mind and body practices and dietary supplements may help people with symptoms and therefore may be beneficial additions to conventional treatments, but there is not enough evidence to draw conclusions.
-A systematic review of CAM modalities (excluding fish oil) found that " The available evidence does not support their current use in the management of RA.".
+A systematic review of CAM modalities (excluding fish oil) found that " The available evidence does not support their current use in the management of RA."
 Studies showing beneficial effects in RA on a wide variety of CAM modalities are often affected by publication bias and are generally not high quality evidence such as randomized controlled trials (RCTs).

 A 2005 Cochrane review states that low level laser therapy can be tried to improve pain and morning stiffness due to rheumatoid arthritis as there are few side-effects.

-There is limited evidence that Tai Chi might improve the range of motion of a joint in persons with rheumatoid arthritis.
+There is limited evidence that tai chi might improve the range of motion of a joint in persons with rheumatoid arthritis.
 The evidence for acupuncture is inconclusive with it appearing to be equivalent to sham acupuncture.

-A Cochrane review in 2002 showed some benefits of the electrical stimulation as a rehabilitation intervention to improve the power of the hand grip and help to resist fatigue.
-D‐penicillamine may provide similar benefits as DMARDs but it is also highly toxic.
+A Cochrane review in 2002 showed some benefits of electrical stimulation as a rehabilitation intervention to improve the power of the hand grip and help to resist fatigue.
+D‐penicillamine may provide similar benefits as DMARDs, but it is also highly toxic.
 Low-quality evidence suggests the use of therapeutic ultrasound on arthritic hands.
 Potential benefits include increased grip strength, reduced morning stiffness and number of swollen joints.
 There is tentative evidence of benefit of transcutaneous electrical nerve stimulation (TENS) in RA.
 Acupuncture‐like TENS (AL-TENS) may decrease pain intensity and improve muscle power scores.

 Low-quality evidence suggests people with active RA may benefit from assistive technology.
 This may include less discomfort and difficulty such as when using an eye drop device.
 Balance training is of unclear benefits.